Luci-MG/Under-the-Hood/docs/langdives/Java/ReferenceTypesInDepth.md

         }
     }
     ```
-    - When calling `String.intern()`, Java **interns the string**, meaning it adds the string to the pool if it's not already present.
+    When calling `String.intern()`, Java interns the string, meaning it adds the string to the pool if it's not already present.

-???+ example "String Pool Usage Example"
+??? example "String Pool Usage Example"
     ```java
     public class Main {
         public static void main(String[] args) {